 Understanding Petit Pli

 Driven by the need to change the practice of fast fashion, Petit Pli has striven to create a unique brand that is valuable to both its customers and the environment.
-With Clothes that Grow with your LittleHuman, Petit Pli’s designs made from all recycled bottles save time, money, and energy.
+With Clothes that Grow with your LittleHuman, Petit Pli’s designs are made from all recycled bottles, saving time, money, and energy.
 Just think: your child’s 1st birthday present can last up to 4 years of age with Petit Pli’s innovative clothing.

 Synergies between Petit Pli and Sashiko